fireship-io/fireship.io/hugo/content/lessons/wavy-backgrounds/index.md

     </section>
 ```

-Use the pseudo-element `::after` to style an eliptical border radius to the content.
+Use the pseudo-element `::after` to style an elliptical border radius to the content.

 {{< file "css" "style.css" >}}
 ```css